oracle-livelabs/sprints/analytics/sprint-oac-create-advanced-calculations/create-advanced-calculations.md

 ## Advanced Calculations

-### Manually Customized
+### Manually Customize
 Advanced calculations can be quickly defined, using a customizable script.

-1. First, open your OAC Workbook.
+1. Open your OAC Workbook.

-2. Notice the *My Calculations* folder on the left hand side of the display and right click the folder to select "add calculation".
+2. Notice the **My Calculations** folder on the left hand side of the display and right click the folder to select **add calculation**.

     ![An open OAC notebook](images/add-calculation.png)